by Lolis Eric Elie, columnist

 The winemakers take four barrels of wine from each of the 14 appellations.
 After a year, they blend half of this wine together, two barrels from each appellation.
 They taste the resulting wine and then add wine from the remaining barrels until they have the desired taste.

 "Stag's Leap has a lot of the cherry, chocolate and jamminess, a lot of those fruit characteristics.
 The Rutherford Cabernet has that as well," he said.
-"Those two combined build the backbone of this wine with a core of New World style flavors.
+"Those two combined build the backbone of this wine with a core of

 "As I get down to the cooler regions, they are going to be lighter in style and higher in acidity.
 Wild Horse and Los Carneros district, maybe the new Oak Knoll district -- I would look at those as being a little more acidic.